Ramola Devi

-Ramola Devi as Madhuri in Khazanchi (1941).

-Ramola Devi (7 July 1917 – 10 December 1988) was an Indian Jewish actress of Baghdadi origin.
-Born Rachel Cohen, she became famous in the movie "The Cashier" (Khazanchi) from 1941.
-She was a very successful movie star throughout India in the 1940s until 1951 when her acting career ended.
+Rachel Cohen (7 July 1917 – 10 December 1988), better known by the screen name Ramola Devi, was an Indian actress.
+Born in a Jewish family of Baghdadi origin, she became one of the most prominent Indian film stars during the 1940s.
+Her best-known role was in the top-grossing musical Khazanchi (1941), which is described as the first golden jubilee hit of Hindi cinema.
+(Note: A film that completes a continuous theatrical run of 50 weeks or more in a single cinema hall is described as a golden jubilee hit.)

+Commenting on Ramola's popularity in 1944, The Bombay Chronicle reported that her "every fresh appearance is a major event in the picture-going world."
+Her successful films included Hum Bhi Insaan Hain (1948) and Sawan Aya Re (1949).

+Ramola retired from films in the early 1950s.
+Kishore Sahu, the director of Sawan Aya Re, said that her "premature exile ... from the screen had deprived the industry of one of its greatest and most versatile thespians."

 Early life

 Ramola Devi was born as Rachel Cohen in 1917 in Bombay, British India, to a Jewish family whose roots are in Baghdad, Iraq.
 Her father Haim Cohen, a school principal, who moved the family to Calcutta where she graduated from school.
 Together with her two sisters, Ramola acted on stage as an amateur before entering films.
 Ramola was drawn to the stage profession from a young age, and immediately after graduating she decided to pursue her dream.